-As of December 31, 2010, the Company is authorized to repurchase, from time to time, up to 11.4 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
-During the years ended December 31, 2010, 2009 and 2008, the Company repurchased approximately 3.7 million shares, 4.7 million shares and 9.4 million shares of common stock on the open market for a total cost of \$96 million, \$110 million and \$203 million, respectively.
+As of December 31, 2011, the Company is authorized to repurchase, from time to time, up to 6.1 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
+During the years ended December 31, 2011, 2010 and 2009, the Company repurchased approximately 5.3 million shares, 3.7 million shares and 4.7 million shares of common stock on the open market for a total cost of \$142 million, \$96 million and \$110 million, respectively.
 Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of exercise price and applicable statutory withholding taxes.
-During the years ended December 31, 2010, 2009 and 2008, such repurchases totaled approximately 2.1 million shares, 1.7 million shares and 1.6 million shares at a cost of \$59 million, \$40 million and \$42 million, respectively.
+During the years ended December 31, 2011, 2010 and 2009, such repurchases totaled approximately 1.0 million shares, 2.1 million shares and 1.7 million shares at a cost of \$29 million, \$59 million and \$40 million, respectively.
 Repurchases of shares have been funded with cash generated from operations.

-The Company's working capital at December 31, 2010, included \$315 million in cash and cash equivalents.
-The Company's working capital requirements relate primarily to accounts receivable.
-While there can be no assurances in this regard, the Company expects that internally generated cash will be sufficient to support the working capital needs of the Company, the Company's fixed payments, dividends, and other obligations on both a short- and long-term basis.
+The Company's working capital at December 31, 2011, included \$279 million in cash and cash equivalents.
+The Company expects that internally generated cash will be sufficient to support the working capital needs of the Company, the Company's fixed payments, dividends, and other obligations on both a short- and long-term basis.

-On February 9, 2011, the Company announced a quarterly dividend of \$.14 per share to be paid to all shareholders of record on February 25, 2011.
-The dividend will be paid on March 15, 2011.
+On February 8, 2012, the Company announced a quarterly dividend of \$.15 per share to be paid to all shareholders of record on February 24, 2012.
+The dividend will be paid on March 15, 2012.

 The Company's cash flows generated from operations are also the primary source for funding various contractual obligations.
-The table below summarizes the Company's major commitments as of December 31, 2010 (in thousands):
+The table below summarizes the Company's major commitments as of December 31, 2011 (in thousands):

-Payments due by period Contractual Obligations 2011 2012 and 2013 2014 and 2015 Thereafter Total Long-term debt obligations \$ 277 \$ 508 \$ 505 \$ 1,513 \$ 2,803 Operating lease obligations 98,690 146,589 83,636 114,006 442,921 Purchase obligations 20,868 7,538 28,406 Other liabilities 2,013 1,510 1,131 10,058 14,712 Total \$121,848 \$156,145 \$85,272 \$125,577 \$488,842
+Payments due by period Contractual Obligations 2012 2013 and 2014 2015 and 2016 Thereafter Total Long-term debt obligations \$ 256 \$ 505 \$ 505 \$ 1,261 \$ 2,527 Operating lease obligations 94,715 139,740 82,101 109,982 426,538 Purchase obligations 23,497 5,211 32 28,740 Other liabilities 2,174 1,534 893 10,343 14,944 Total \$120,642 \$146,990 \$83,531 \$121,586 \$472,749

 Long-term debt obligations consist of promissory notes and related interest as well as other forms of indebtedness issued in connection with certain acquisitions and other payment obligations.
-Operating lease obligations consist of minimum rental commitments for 2011 and thereafter under non-cancelable leases in effect at December 31, 2010.
+Operating lease obligations consist of minimum rental commitments for 2012 and thereafter under non-cancelable leases in effect at December 31, 2011.
 Purchase obligations consist of purchase commitments primarily related to telecom service agreements, software licenses and subscriptions, and computer hardware and software maintenance agreements.

-The above table does not reflect \$12.5 million of gross unrecognized tax benefits which the Company has accrued for uncertain tax positions in accordance with FASB authoritative guidance.
-As of December 31, 2010, the Company classified \$2.0 million of its unrecognized tax benefits as a current liability, as these amounts are expected to be resolved in the next twelve months.
-The remaining \$10.5 million of unrecognized tax benefits have been classified as a non-current liability, as a reasonably reliable estimate of the period of future payments, if any, could not be determined.
+The above table does not reflect \$11.7 million of gross unrecognized tax benefits which the Company has accrued for uncertain tax positions in accordance with FASB authoritative guidance.
+As of December 31, 2011, the Company classified \$4.9 million of its unrecognized tax benefits as a current liability, as these amounts are expected to be resolved in the next twelve months.
+The remaining \$6.8 million of unrecognized tax benefits have been classified as a non-current liability, as a reasonably reliable estimate of the period of future payments, if any, could not be determined.